Topics of interest

 The interdisciplinary focus of this conference acknowledges that the various scientific disciplines in perception research and computer science research use different but complementary methods to address fundamentally similar questions.
 As such, combinations of knowledge, methods, and/or insights from the different fields can help to advance all of the applied perception fields.

-ACM SAP 2021 will take place on the 16th and 17th September, 2021 online (hosted by Inria Rennes).
-Although we encourage in-person attendance, the organizers plan to have online streaming and interaction options for virtual attendance for both attendees and speakers.
-More details will be provided as the situation evolves.
+ACM SAP 2022 will be held online September 22-23, 2022.
+The organizers plan to have online streaming and social interaction options for virtual attendance for both attendees and speakers.